What is Our Blood?

 Our Blood will increase awareness of the global refugee crisis and raise funds to benefit refugees.
 At its core, Our Blood is a direct challenge to the divisive conversations that separate “us” from “them.”
 It both tells refugees’ personal stories and creates a physical monument – a space in the public realm for engaging with the artwork and its meaning.
 Our Blood is supported by a global network of advocates who are donating their blood – and voices – to the project, including prominent refugees, such as Angok Mayen and George Okeny, as well as non-refugees, like Anna Wintour, Paul McCartney and Arizona Muse, among many others.

 Our Blood will also raise funds for refugees.
-Our Blood is entirely not-for-profit and aims to generate around $30 million or more through the sale of the artwork and other fundraising initiatives.
-The International Rescue Committee (IRC), one of the world’s largest refugee-focused NGOs, will receive 50 percent of the project proceeds.
-The remaining 50 percent will go to other refugee organizations selected by Quinn’s charity, Human Love.
+Our Blood is entirely not-for-profit and aims to generate around $30 million or more through the sale of the artwork and other fundraising initiatives including Quinn’s 100 Heads project.
+The International Rescue Committee (IRC), one of the world’s largest refugee-focused NGOs, will receive 50 percent of the project proceeds (after direct costs of fundraising).
+A group of expert advisors (including refugees) will give advice on distributing the rest of the money Our Blood raises to other refugee programmes.

 How did you determine that the project will raise $30 million?